daxter-army/transnoder-cli/readme.md

 ## Things in motion

 - It supports sending any kind of file, whether audio, video, text, any file.
-- Messaging can also be implemented, with this and is currently in development.
+- Messaging can also be implemented with this, and is currently in development.

 ## Suggestions/Collaboration